 Watch for the signs.
 Don’t unnecessarily panic when one of the signs shows up, just be aware and closely follow the trends.
 Also watch for some of the other signs.
 One of the best things you can do is to not “chase prices.”
 Make sure you are truly comfortable with the comparables you use, your market analyses, and the final number in all of your appraisal reports.

-CE Course: Learn more with our appraisal course, Market Disturbances: Appraisals in Atypical Markets and Cycles.
+CE Course: Learn more with our appraisal course, Market Disturbances: Market Analysis in Atypical Markets and Cycles.